 Business associates: Some services are provided at TMH through contracts with business associates.
 Examples include physician services in the emergency department and radiology and some lab tests.
 We may disclose your health information to our business associates so that they can perform the job we’ve asked them to do and bill you or your third-party payer for services rendered.
 To protect your health information, we require business associates to appropriately safeguard it.

 Directory: We may include limited information about you in the hospital directory while you are a patient.
 The information may include your name, location in the hospital, your general condition (such as good, fair, etc.) and your religious affiliation, if you designate one.
 This information may be provided to members of the clergy and (except for religious affiliation) to other people who ask for you by name.
-If you would like to opt out of being in the directory, please request the Opt-Out Form from the admission staff or Compliance Officer.
+If you would like to opt out of being in the directory, please tell your nurse or provider, or mention it at registration.

 Individuals involved in your care or payment for your care: Unless you object, we may disclose health information about you to a family member, close personal friend or other person you identify who is involved in your care or who helps pay for your care.
 We may disclose your protected health information to a personal representative who has the authority to make health care decisions on your behalf.
 In addition, we may disclose health information about you to an entity assisting in a disaster relief effort so that your family can be notified about your condition, status and location.

 Research: We may disclose information to researchers when an institutional review board that has reviewed the research proposal and established protocols to ensure the privacy of your health information has approved their research.